-The affirmative vote of a majority of our ordinary shares cast in person or by proxy at the Meeting on the foregoing resolution is required to adopt the foregoing resolution.
+The affirmative vote of an Ordinary Majority is required to adopt the foregoing resolution.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ADOPTION OF THE FOREGOING RESOLUTION.

 APPROVAL OF A GRANT OF EQUITY AWARDS TO LARRY JASINSKI, OUR CEO, AND APPROVAL OF AN AMENDMENT TO THE TERMS OF THE CEO'S BASE ANNUAL COMPENSATION